Pine Mountain Settlement School

 “... epidemic of arson fires would seem to be a symptom of something still larger, reflecting a mentality similar to those who thoughtlessly trash the roadways and countrysides of Eastern Kentucky ….the people who are doing this have no respect for themselves or where they come from …The motivations for such behavior one can only speculate.
 Revenge?
 Contempt?
 Power?
 Kicks? ….whatever the reasons, getting at the root of this self-destructiveness is growing more crucial to the survival of Eastern Kentucky.”

-Pine Mountain Settlement School continues their environmental education work with a year-round Environmental Education program which began in 1972 and which offers students from throughout the state and beyond, the opportunity to study forest ecology, biodiversity, stream ecology and other aspects of environmental education for short or week-long sessions and for public and private schools.
-Environmental education offers hope for a way out of the cycle of senseless crime and despair.
-It is never too early or too late to learn and to devise ways to cope with the environmental changes occurring around us.
+Pine Mountain Settlement School continues its environmental education work.
+The year-round Environmental Education program which began in 1972 is no longer a focus of programming but it sits in the center of both the school outreach and the adult programming of the institution.
+Programming continues to offer students from throughout the state and beyond, the opportunity to study forest ecology, biodiversity, stream ecology and other aspects of environmental education for short or week-long sessions for public and private schools.
+Environmental education offers hope for a way out of the cycle of insensitivity and senseless crime and despair.
+It is never too early or too late to learn and devise ways to cope with the environmental changes occurring around us.

 [Contact Pine Mountain Settlement School for information on educational programs or visit https://www.pinemountainsettlementschool.com/ for a list of programs and workshops.]